ncatlab/nlab-content/pages/5/1/8/4/4815/content.md

 ### In string theory

-Discussion from the point of view of [[string theory]] includes
+Discussion from the point of view of [[perturbative string theory]], where the cosmological constant is fixed by the choice of [[perturbative string theory vacuum]] includes

 * {#Witten00} [[Edward Witten]], _The Cosmological Constant From The Viewpoint Of String Theory_ ([arXiv:hep-ph/0002297](https://arxiv.org/abs/hep-ph/0002297))

-Shortly afterwards it became popular to invoke the [[landscape of string theory vacua]] in order to "solve" this state of affairs.

 See also